girder/django-large-image/README.md

 - `LargeImageMixin`: for use with a standard, non-detail `ViewSet`.
 Users must implement `get_path()`
 - `LargeImageDetailMixin`: for use with a detail viewset like `GenericViewSet`.
 Users must implement `get_path()`
 - `LargeImageFileDetailMixin`: (most commonly used) for use with a detail viewset like `GenericViewSet` where the associated model has a `FileField` storing the image data.
 - `LargeImageVSIFileDetailMixin`: (geospatial) for use with a detail viewset like `GenericViewSet` where the associated model has a `FileField` storing the image data that is intended to be read with GDAL/rasterio.
-This will access the data over GDAL's Virtual File System interface (a VSI path).
+This will access the data over GDAL's Virtual File System interface (a VSI path) instead of downloading the file to local disk.
+Useful for S3 or MinIO storage of images.
+See [GDAL Virtual File System (VSI)](#-gdal-virtual-file-system-vsi) for configuration details.

 Most users will want to use `LargeImageFileDetailMixin` and so the following example demonstrate how to use it: